johanley/covid-19-canada/README.md

 * when ON says *Total tested*, is that a count of people or tests?
 * the phrases *persons under investigation* and *presumptive positive* are terms that are understood immediately only by experts in the field

-*No data nicely formatted as csv or JSON*.
+*No data nicely formatted as csv or JSON* (CA has a csv, but the format isn't the greatest).
 These are the formats that programmers look for when they want to rapidly access and share data.

 The effective collection and distribution of such data is **a job that belongs to the government.**
 Citizens should not rely on anyone else for this critical data.
+I understand that there are difficulties involved when there are so many separate health systems.
+But many citizens would appreciate it if these problems were fixed.

 # Up the food chain